jeremielondon/nuts-hugo/content/Blog/aeroports-de-londres.md

 categories = ["Transport","Airports"]
 slug = "londons-airports"
 +++
-# "Heathrow, Gatwick or Stansted?...
-Erm?
+# "Heathrow, Gatwick or Stansted?

 <strong>There are 5 airports in London, spread around the capital.
 All of them offer services into the centre.
 We’ve done a little roundup so that it’s clearer and easier on your arrival. </strong>